Leah123-d/React-Game/README.md

-## Welcome to Ladle: A word Guessing Game!
+# Welcome to Ladle: A word Guessing Game!

-Welcome!
 In this game, you guess a word to match with the secret word.
 This project highlights the skills of React and useState hooks.
 Especially, returning different messages or feedback on guesses depending on the user's input.

-Installation
+## Installation
 Clone the repository
 cd into the repository React-Game run npm install then npm run dev

-Troubleshooting Issues:
+## Troubleshooting Issues:
 If the game is not displaying in preview, please take the following steps.